Are You Giving Yourself the Love and Compassion You Deserve?

-- Take action to add beauty to every corner your life.
+- Take action to add beauty to every corner of your life.
 It can be as simple as drinking from a pretty coffee cup or buying a violet to keep at your desk or kitchen counter.

 - Don’t let technology take too much of your time.
-Computers, tablets, and smart phones all have their place, but if you’re constantly attached to them, it’ll sap your energy.
+Computers, tablets, and smartphones all have their place, but if you’re constantly attached to them, it’ll sap your energy.
 Sometimes the loving thing to do is just unplug it all.

 - Try some mirror work.
 Louise Hay has a lot of material on mirror work that you might find helpful, so if you want detail on the subject, check out her work.
-Basically my advice is simply this: each time you catch your reflection in a mirror, say something kind and loving to yourself.
-Practiced regularly, this can make a huge difference on how you see yourself.
+Basically, my advice is simply this: each time you catch your reflection in a mirror, say something kind and loving to yourself.
+Practiced regularly, this can make a huge difference in how you see yourself.

 - Create daily rituals that support peace and serenity in your life.
-I used to rush out the door in the morning, and now I spend 15 minutes listening to beautiful music while appreciating the nature in my own backyard.
+I used to rush out the door in the morning, and now I spend 15 minutes listening to beautiful music while appreciating nature in my own backyard.
 It’s a self-loving treat that brings peace to my day.